Aryanp018/Stock_Predictor/README.md

 ## 🔁 Predict a Different Stock

-To switch from MSFT to AAPL, modify the function call:
+To use this for your stock of choice change the MSFT to your symbol of choice, modify the function call:

 ```python
 main('AAPL', api_key)